 '''

 class HouseRental(Rental, House):

 def prompt_init():

 init = House.prompt_init()

 init.update(Rental.prompt_init())

 return init

-prompt init = staticmethod(prompt init)
+prompt_init = staticmethod(prompt_init)

 '''

-This is slightly surprising, as the class on its own has neither an init nor display method!
+This is slightly surprising, as it has neither an init nor display method!
 Because both parent classes appropriately call super in these methods, we only have to extend those classes and the classes will behave in the correct order.
 This is not the case with prompt_init, of course, since it is a static method that does not call super, so we implement this one explicitly.
 We should test this class to make sure it is behaving properly before we write the other three combinations:

 '''

 init = HouseRental.prompt_init()

 Enter the square feet: 1

 Enter number of bedrooms: 2

 Enter number of baths: 3

 Is the yard fenced? (yes, no) no

 Is there a garage? (attached, detached, none) none

 How many stories?
 4

 What is the monthly rent?
 5

 What are the estimated utilities?
 6

+Is the property furnished? (yes, no) no

+house = HouseRental(init)

+house.display()

 '''